BDunham484/super-duper-broccoli/01-Class-Content/20-React/02-Challenge/README.md

 Being a web developer means being part of a community.
 You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.

 Your task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.

-You’ll deploy this application to GitHub Pages.
-Follow the instructions in the Git Guide or consult the [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create a build that you can deploy.
+You’ll deploy this application to Netlify.
+Follow the instructions in the Git Guide or consult the [Docs on Netlify](https://vitejs.dev/guide/static-deploy.html#netlify) to create a build that you can deploy.

-**Important**: Be sure to push your codebase to the default branch in GitHub -- NOT your built and deployed code.
-Ensure this happens by using the `gh-pages` branch to host the deployed application's build.

 ## User Story